+ PLASTIC POLLUTION

 ‘Sustainable seafood' is seafood which reaches our plates with minimal impact on fish populations and the marine environment.
 It can be wild-caught or farmed in aquaculture.
 But very few fisheries are actually certified as sustainable throughout the world.

-So what should I eat?Choose small fast-growing sustainable species.
+If you want to help, choose small fast-growing sustainable species.
 Avoid top predators, such as swordfish, sharks and tuna.
 These animals can accumulate unhealthy levels of mercury, but are also slow growing and reproduce less often, meaning fish are slower to reproduce.

 Know what you're eating:

-SUSTAINABLE SEAFOOD GUIDE
++ SUSTAINABLE SEAFOOD GUIDES